 There is no specific legislation concerning the management of UXO risks during construction, engineering or ground investigation projects in the European Union (EU) generally, or in Denmark specifically.
-6 Alpha have therefore employed a risk assessment process advocated by the United Kingdom's (UK's) Construction Industry Research and Information Association (CIRIA).
+6 Alpha have therefore employed a risk assessment process advocated by the United Kingdom's (UK's) Construction Industry Research and Information Association (CIRIA), for which 6 Alpha were the lead technical author.